How to Become a Digital Nomad in Chiang Mai

 Santitham

 Santitham is another great place for digital nomads who want to make Chiang Mai their home.
 Like Nimmanhaemin, Santitham is growing, and there are a number of places to rent for the new or just-starting-out digital nomad.
-On your downtime, there’s no shortage of attractions to experience as well.

 Renting Apartments

 If you are just testing the waters before deciding to settle in Chiang Mai as a digital nomad, you can rent an Airbnb room instead of paying an advance for an apartment.
-There are clean, efficient, and cozy hotels you can snag for as little as $11 per night.
+There are clean, efficient, and cozy hotels you can snag for as little as $15 per night.

 If you’re already set on living in Chiang Mai, then you can look for a long-term lease.
 The easiest way to to search for rental properties is to use a website like hipflat.
 Hipflat makes it easy to search for rental properties based on your needs, like whether you want to rent a house or a condo, how many bedrooms you’d like, and how much you want to pay.

 Whichever property website you use to search for rentals, be sure to look with a skeptical eye.
-You might find some listings for only 900 baht per month.
+You might find some listings for only THB900 per month.
 But owners post these low prices as a way to lure in potential tenants.
 As the saying goes: All is fair in love and war.

 Getting Around